zentrocdot/LazyImageUpscaler/README.md

 ## State of the Art

-<p align="justify">Software like RawTherapee and Gimp can be used to upscale
+<p align="justify">Graphical software tools like RawTherapee and Gimp can be
-images.
-During ome tests I carried out, I noticed that the images become somewhat blurred when they are scaled up.
-However, you can only recognise this if you make a direct comparison with the original image.</p>
+used to upscale images.
+During some tests I carried out, I noticed that the images become sometimes somewhat blurred when they are upscaled.
+However, one can only recognise this if one make a direct comparison with the original image.</p>

+<p align="justify">Another way for the upscaling of image is using Artificial
+Inteligence.
+A distinction can be made between two approaches.
+Direct use of pretrained models from machine learning.
+It is also possible to use special diffusion models such as the Stable Diffusion models for upscaling.</p>

 ## Introduction